Story-Of-Alicia/alicia_modwork/theory/AliciaPAKFormat.md

-PAK ENTRY FORMAT (104+516 bytes): int  (4 bytes) - Name: "Group indicator"                 Note: Seems to indicate position of entry on stack.
+PAK ENTRY FORMAT (104+516 bytes): int  (4 bytes) - Name: "Entry magic"                     Note: Seems to indicate position of entry on stack.
 Seems to start on 0x28? int  (4 bytes) - Name: "Relative Resource Offset"        Note: Is relative position in PAK.
 If this value is 0, it indicates that file is not encoded in PAK. int  (4 bytes) - Name: "Resource data byte length"       Note: Has non-zero value only when resource is encoded in PAK long (8 bytes) - Name: "Resource data file byte length"  Note: If resource is encoded in pak, this is byte length